Released: 17 December 1971

 I saw that leadership void.
 Even though the song isn’t one of the most important on the album, it represented for me what the album was all about.
 If there wasn’t someone who was going to use rock ‘n’ roll, then I’d do it.

 Melody Maker, 28 February 1976

 Bowie crossed paths with Dylan several times in the Seventies and Eighties, although relations between the two were never strong.
-In 1976, in a pugnacious mood backstage at a show in Detroit, Bowie told a Melody Maker reporter: “I’m not a great fan.
-I think he’s a prick, so I’m not interested.”
+In 1976, in a pugnacious mood while on tour in Detroit, Bowie told a Melody Maker reporter: “I’m not a great Dylan fan.
+I think he’s a prick, so I’m not that interested.”

 ‘Song For Bob Dylan’ was one of the songs performed by Bowie during his first Glastonbury Festival appearance on 23 June 1971.
 It remained in his set during the first legs of the Ziggy Stardust Tour, but was abandoned in mid-1972.

 In France, the song was the b-side of Bowie’s 1972 single ‘Changes’.

 The first public outing of ‘Song For Bob Dylan’ was in a BBC recording for the Radio 1 show In Concert, presented by John Peel.